kdm9/dna-proto-workflow/docs/source/index.rst

 Variant Annotation - The Effects of Variants on Gene Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a snpEff library based on this exact reference genome is provided then the entire workflow can in principle be invoke by uncommenting ``rules.annotate.input`` (and only this line).
+If a snpEff library for this (exact) reference genome is provided then the entire workflow can in principle be invoke by uncommenting ``rules.annotate.input`` (and only this line).
 Pay attention to maintain the correct indentation.

 ::